-Although its seems like the easiest way to coat a wiggly 2-year-old, spray-on sunscreen is not recommended for babies or younger children.
-The ingredients in sunscreen are good for the skin, but not great for inhaling, and asking them to hold their breath is sometimes an impossible task.
+Although it seems like the easiest way to coat a wiggly 2-year-old, spray-on sunscreen isn’t ideal for babies or younger children.
+The ingredients in sunscreen are good for the skin, but not great for inhaling, notes the AAD, and asking small children to hold their breath is sometimes an impossible task.
 It’s also harder to be sure you’ve applied the product evenly, so you may end up missing areas that will get burned.

 This eco-conscious choice comes with a considerably higher price tag than some other spray options, but it can be purchased in a more budget-friendly two-pack.

-While stick sunscreen options may not be as economical due to their small size (most are around a half ounce or less), they’re certainly convenient for tossing in your bag on-the-go, and their ease of use cannot be beat.
+While stick sunscreen options may not be as economical due to their small size (most are around a half-ounce or less), they’re certainly convenient for tossing in your bag on the go, and their ease of use cannot be beaten.
 It’s hard to keep energetic kids still long enough to rub a bunch of lotion in, and a stick can make sunscreen application that much faster.

-This SPF 60 broad-spectrum sunscreen stick from Neutrogena is mineral based and free of harmful ingredients.
-It is also fragrance-free, and has the NEA seal of approval, so it is unlikely to irritate your little person’s sensitive skin.
+This SPF 60 broad-spectrum sunscreen stick from Neutrogena is mineral-based and free from harmful ingredients.
+It is also fragrance-free and has the NEA Seal of Acceptance, so it is unlikely to irritate your little person’s sensitive skin.

-Another great choice for easy application, Aveeno’s baby sunscreen stick is highly ranked by parents and is also sensitive-skin friendly, being fragrance- and oil-free, and features the NEA Seal of Acceptance.
+Another great choice for easy application, Aveeno’s baby sunscreen stick is highly ranked by parents for being sensitive-skin friendly.
+It’s also fragrance- and oil-free, and features the NEA Seal of Acceptance.
 The stick form makes it easy to throw in a bag, keep in a glove box, or take in a suitcase without worry it will leak.

-This option is SPF 50 and water resistant up to 80 minutes.
+This option is SPF 50 and water-resistant for up to 80 minutes.
 There’s nothing not to like, besides the fact that you might have to stock up so you don’t run out of these pocket-sized sticks.

 While sporting a fairly hefty price tag (more than $15 for a 3-ounce tube), this sunscreen cream from Badger also provides a host of benefits that we hardly found in any other product when it comes to ingredient safety.

 Worth noting: This sunscreen has one of the lower SPFs on our list, coming in at SPF 30.
-It’s only water resistant up to 40 minutes, so you’ll want to make sure you reapply frequently if your kiddo is playing in the water.
+It’s only water-resistant for up to 40 minutes, so you’ll want to make sure you reapply frequently if your kiddo is playing in the water.

-A more economical choice (typically around $14 for two 6-ounce tubes), this SPF 50 sunscreen uses the minerals octisalate, zinc oxide, and titanium dioxide to block the sun’s rays.
+A more economical choice (it’s currently priced at around $18 for two 6-ounce tubes), this SPF 50 sunscreen uses the minerals octisalate, zinc oxide, and titanium dioxide to block the sun’s rays.
 A seed oil blend that’s kind to your little one’s skin completes the formula.
 Its raspberry scent is subtle and, if you like scents, a nice addition to the usual smell of sunscreen.

-Another great choice when it comes to natural ingredients (and being allergy friendly!) is Kabana’s Green Screen Original.
-It features mostly organic ingredients, is reef friendly and biodegradable, and claims to be gluten-free, vegan, corn-free, and fragrance-free.
-It contains only 8 ingredients, and uses non-nano zinc oxide to provide broad-spectrum coverage with an SPF of 32.
+Another great choice when it comes to natural ingredients (and being allergy-friendly!) is Kabana’s Green Screen Original.
+It features mostly organic ingredients, is reef-friendly and biodegradable, and claims to be gluten-free, vegan, corn-free, and fragrance-free.
+It contains only eight ingredients and uses non-nano zinc oxide to provide broad-spectrum coverage with an SPF of 32.